Alachisoft/NCache-Solutions/NCacheIdentityServer4/README.md

 ### Technical Support

-Alachisoft [C] provides various sources of technical support.
+Alachisoft &copy; provides various sources of technical support.

 - Please refer to http://www.alachisoft.com/support.html to select a support resource you find suitable for your issue.
 - To request additional features in the future, or if you notice any discrepancy regarding this document, please drop an email to [support@alachisoft.com](mailto:support@alachisoft.com).

 ### Copyrights

-[C] Copyright 2020 Alachisoft
+&copy; 2020 Alachisoft